-Conservation Finance Series—Part Five of Nine
+Conservation Finance Series—Part Five of Eight

 By Jane Rice and Ben Guillon, WRA, Inc., in collaboration with Josh Strauss and Ben Parkhurst, Bluesource LLC.

 This blog post is focused on land-based carbon crediting opportunities for forests and grasslands based on the relative maturity of the markets and our assumptions regarding WLA members’ interests.

 A carbon credit is a unit of measurement that represents the removal of one metric ton of carbon dioxide equivalent (tCO2e) from the atmosphere.
 Carbon credits are typically calculated using protocols developed by internationally recognized standards organizations, such as: The Gold Standard, the American Carbon Registry, the Verified Carbon Standard, the Climate Action Reserve and the California Air Resources Board (California’s air regulatory agency).
 Carbon credits can be calculated for various different types of projects.
 Forestry project types include: avoided conversion, afforestation/reforestation, improved forest management and urban forestry, while grassland projects are focused on avoided conversion of grasslands to row crops.